getsentry/sentry-docs/src/collections/_documentation/platforms/python/pyramid.md

 *The SDK will report all exceptions leading to an Internal Server Error.
 These two kinds of exceptions are:

-  * are not handled by any exception view, or
+  * exceptions that are not handled by any exception view
   * whose exception view returns a status code of 500 (Pyramid version 1.9+ only)

 * {% include platforms/python/request-data.md %}